elastic/kibana/CONTRIBUTING.md

 - **P2**: A broadly applicable, high visibility, issue that enhances the usability of Kibana for a majority users.
 - **P3**: Nice-to-have bug fixes or functionality.
 Work arounds for P3 items generally exist.
 - **P4**: Niche and special interest issues that may not fit our core goals.
 We would take a high quality pull for this if implemented in such a way that it does not meaningfully impact other functionality or existing code.
 Issues may also be labeled P4 if they would be better implemented in Elasticsearch.
 - **P5**: Highly niche or in opposition to our core goals.
 Should usually be closed.
 This doesn't mean we wouldn't take a pull for it, but if someone really wanted this they would be better off working on a plugin.
-The Kibana team will usually not work on P5 issues but may be willing to assist plugin developers on IRC.
+The Kibana team will usually not work on P5 issues but may be willing to assist plugin developers on IRC ([#kibana on freenode](webchat.com)).

 #### How to express the importance of an issue
 Let's just get this out there: **Feel free to +1 an issue**.
 That said, a +1 isn't a vote.
 We keep up on highly commented issues, but comments are but one of many reasons we might, or might not, work on an issue.
 A solid write up of your use case is more likely to make your case than a comment that says *+10000*.